tewarid/tewarid.github.io/_posts/2014/2014-09-03-linux-nat-routing-on-raspberry-pi-with-buildroot.md

 tags: linux kernel nat routing buildroot raspberry pi
 ---

-This post documents the kernel modules and other packages required to build an embedded Linux NAT router using buildroot, for Raspberry Pi.
+This post documents the kernel modules and other packages required to build an embedded Linux NAT router using Buildroot, for Raspberry Pi.

 ### Modify Linux kernel configuration